L2-Lagrange/Simple-LM1875-sound-system/README.md

 # Simple-LM1875-sound-system
 This is my design for a simple LM1875 bridge-tied-load sound system.
 I wanted to design a practical analog amplifier system that is easy to build, has great performance, and makes for quality educatoinal material.
+I have been testing this design for a few weeks and I am very happy with it.

 <p align="center">